 Why Porcelain Veneers?

-Porcelain veneers offered at our Bountiful, UT, practice are custom-designed shells of tooth-like ceramic material that can dramatically improve the appearance of your smile.
+Porcelain veneers offered at our Bountiful, UT, and Layton, UT, practices are custom-designed shells of tooth-like ceramic material that can dramatically improve the appearance of your smile.
 People often seek veneers for the following benefits:

 - Fix chips and cracks.
 Even though our natural teeth are very strong, occasionally they crack or chip.
 A porcelain veneers will not only cover the chip or crack, it will prevent it any further damage to the tooth.
 Porcelain veneers cover any imperfections in your tooth and keep your teeth intact and healthy.